neuro-inc/mlops-demo-oss-dogs/Pachyderm.md

 Sign up at [app.neu.ro](https://app.neu.ro) and setup your local machine according to [these instructions](https://docs.neu.ro/getting-started#installing-the-cli).

+This guide assumes that you already have a deployed Pachyderm cluster that's ready to create and run pipelines.

 To get access to the sandbox environment that contains all the components installed and configured, please [contact our team](team@neu.ro).

 ## Preparation